 The Four Seasons Resort Orlando at Walt Disney World® is about as luxurious as hotels come.
 A lovely honeymoon resort, this beautiful retreat makes sure its couples are well taken care of.
 From an adults-only pool to a resort spa featuring couples' massages, a golf course, and a restaurant boasting amazing views of Disney's fireworks, there's a lot to love, including each other, of course.

 - Read More: Top-Rated Tourist Attractions in Orlando

 Charge your phone and get ready to find the perfect backdrop for your newlywed selfies.
 Honeymoon Island is a picturesque little love nest located just north of Clearwater, not too far from Tampa.
 A short drive along the Dunedin Causeway leads visitors to this lovely isle on the Gulf of Mexico.

 Here, you'll find plenty of places to cuddle on over four miles of soft sand.
+You can even share a beach towel if you'd like.
 Or, hop on the ferry that transports beach lovers to the unspoiled Caladesi Island.

 Rent a bike, head out on a hike, swim, shell, or cast your fishing rod – there are plenty of things to do on this beautiful isle.